Top 5 Most Confusing Icons You’ve Probably Seen

 With that in mind, the logo is actually the old rune for H and B (for Harold Bluetooth).

-It’s actually just convenient that the old runes combined look a bit like a B, but it’s very convenient for quickly grasping what the icon stands for.
-Plus, because Bluetooth is patented technology maintained by the Bluetooth SIG, use of the icon (which is really just their logo) is a little bit more restricted, which means there’s not the same division of icons meaning the same thing.
+It’s actually just convenient that the old runes combined look a bit like a B, but it’s very convenient for quickly grasping what this confusing icon stands for.
+Plus, because Bluetooth is patented technology maintained by the Bluetooth SIG, the use of the icon (which is really just their logo) is a little bit more restricted, which means there’s not the same division of icons meaning the same thing.

 The downside of Bluetooth is that it doesn’t give any indication that it’s a piece of technology that will allow quick and easy sharing among devices.